-VISA, of course (still seething inside looking at Malaysian friend who can just impulse-buy flight/bus ticket)
+VISA, of course (still seething inside looking at Malaysian friends who can just impulse-buy flight/bus ticket)

 Fortunately, most of the conferences I attended were held in one of the Schengen countries, and Schengen VISA usually last at least for 3 months, so impulse buy is possible sometimes!

-So far, I’ve applied for Schengen VISA 4 times, Ireland VISA once, and applied for US VISA once.
+So far, I’ve applied for Schengen VISA 5 times, Ireland VISA once, and applied for US VISA once.
 Schengen VISA usually lasts for 3 months, as well as Ireland VISA, while US visa last differently (5 years for Indonesian, 10 years for Chinese national, for example).
-I guess I’m pretty knowledgeable by now as far as VISA application goes, so forth!
+I guess I’m pretty knowledgeable by now (though not a know-it-all yet) as far as VISA application goes, so forth!

 General VISA Requirement